 Having worked for over 22 years on IFAW’s founding campaign to end the commercial seal hunt in Canada, it is heartening to know that so many of you still care passionately about this issue.
 Thank you.
-Not only was this issue central to IFAW’s initial founding over fifty years ago, but it continues to receive collective support by so many committed to ending this brutal practice.
+Not only was this issue central to IFAW’s initial founding over 50 years ago, but it continues to receive collective support by so many committed to ending this brutal practice.

 The annual hunt for harp seals in Canada, with a quota of 400,000 individuals, has long been the largest marine mammal slaughter on earth.
 This is in no way a distinction worthy of Canada’s progressive culture.
-Every spring, as an organization confronting this issue now for five decades, we face the same questions:
+Every spring, as an organisation confronting this issue now for five decades, we face the same questions:

 Thankfully, though, this year was different.
 Just as seal mothers were about to give birth, COVID-19 was upon us, affecting the global populace in a way unlike anything in recent history.
 As the virus began to spread across Canada, businesses were closed and restrictions put in place to slow the spread.
 Two seal processing plants in Newfoundland were shuttered—indefinitely.
 Training workshops for commercial seal hunters were postponed, and ultimately cancelled.
 The opening of several fisheries, including those involved in the seal hunt, were delayed.
 This delay, however, has proven to be a lifesaver for tens of thousands of newborn seals.
 For although the commercial seal hunt in Newfoundland has not officially “opened” yet, it is now essentially over.
 By now, harp seals have begun their migration northward to their summer feeding grounds in the Arctic, out of range of Canada’s East coast hunters.
 This year they will be safe.